9 Unexpected Side Effects Of Cumin Seeds

 Image: Shutterstock

-Cumin seeds are known for their gas-relieving properties, but ironically they can also cause one of the most common digestive problems, heartburn!
-Cumin seeds facilitate the eviction of more gas into your gastrointestinal tract (1), (2).
+Cumin seeds are known to help with gastrointestinal distress, but ironically they can also cause one of the most common digestive problems, heartburn!
+Cumin (jeera) seeds facilitate the eviction of more gas into your gastrointestinal tract (1), (2).
+This could be more severe in some cases where heartburn affects existing health issues like irritable bowel syndrome may lead to other issues like diarrhea and stomach pain.
+Some symptoms of heartburn include nausea (and dizziness) or vomiting.

 2. Belching